Advancing Alfred State College

 - The PPE stockpile is housed at the facilities building and procured through the Business Affairs Department.
 All PPE requests can go to the director of Facilities for distribution; this central storage allows us to monitor usage rates and keep our inventory easily accessible for reporting and reordering.
 To fully inform and be transparent, we must admit that procurement of PPE is challenging at this time, but we have been able to source enough to support our reopening plan.
 New SUNY agreements will grant us access to better pricing and supply in the future.
 Our undistributed inventory of PPE and related equipment currently includes:

 |Level 3 surgical masks||26,650|

 |Cloth face covers||2,255||10,000|

 For questions related to PPE, please contact SueAnn Kring at KringS@AlfredState.edu or at ext.
 3985.

 Monitoring: Screening & Testing

 Health monitoring is a vital component of our reopening.
 Alfred State has developed plans for screening, testing, tracing, containment, quarantine, and isolation.
 The protocols follow up-to-date best practices and use the tools we have available.
 The protocols could further change as the topic is at the forefront of discussion and analysis by public health officials.

-- A scoring system has been developed so that students who answer yes to any COVID-related questions would receive a score; Health and Wellness will follow up where needed.
+- A form/questionnaire was sent directly to students on or about July 20, with a request to complete it by Aug.
+1. A scoring system was developed so that students who answer yes to any COVID-related questions would receive a score; Health and Wellness followed up where needed

 Screening on Arrival: